Package Listing

 This is a listing of many of the different musical projects that we lead or participate in here in the Central Massachusetts area.
 Please scroll down, because the list is VERY LONG!

-NEW!
 Louie Lewis and the Klezmerbops:

 Louie Lewis and the Klezmerbops is a Klezmer Band from Borelli Music.
 Jazz and Klezmer are incorporated in this soulful music.
 Klezmer music originated in the shtetl (villages).
 The Jewish musicians were called Klezmers, or gypsies, and they played at simkhes (celebrations) from the early middle ages until the Nazi prosecutions.